To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The National Press Club welcomed President Jacob Zuma’s assurance that he will assist to get slain photographer Anton Hammerl’s body returned to his family during his visit to Tripoli, it said in a statement on Saturday.

 Chairperson Yusuf Abramjee, said: “The president’s swift response to a letter from the Hammerl family is welcomed.
 He has shown leadership.
-Thank you.”

 He added that it was also important for South Africa to officially raise its concern and disappointment with Libya for lying about Hammerl being alive and well.